 There are complaints of oversupply in the area, but we’re sure Queen’s Peak is quite resistant to such issues.
 The reason is that, despite the number of mass market condos in the area, none of them can boast the same proximity to the MRT station.

-Also, due to the high demand for residences in Queenstown (by virtue of convenience), this condo has decent prospects for capital appreciation and rental.
-If you ever decide to move to a bigger place, this could become a cash generating asset for you to let out.
+Also, due to the high demand for residences in Queenstown (by convenience), this condo has decent prospects for capital appreciation and rental.
+If you ever decide to move to a bigger place, this could become a cash-generating asset for you to let out.

 Cons:

-Queenstown is something of a high density area, so don’t count on things being peaceful and quiet.
-Don’t underestimate traffic in the area, as the roads are small and there are some industrial areas nearby (you’ll be frustrated by a lot of lorries).
+Queenstown is something of a high-density area, so don’t count on things being peaceful and quiet.
+Don’t underestimate the traffic in the area, as the roads are small and there are some industrial areas nearby (you’ll be frustrated by a lot of lorries).

 Another underrated superstar on this list, especially for singles.
 One Eighties is located within a few minutes walk from Eunos MRT station, and near the food paradise that ranges from Joo Chiat to Katong.
 Parkway Parade, i12, and other malls are just a short drive away.

 The best part?
-This is a freehold condo, with prices at just around $850,000 for many units.
+This is a freehold condo, with prices at just around S$1.15M ~ S$2.5M for their units.

 Pros: